chwar/XRUI/README.md

 ```

 ### Using the default modal template
 You can use the default modal template that comes with the package and fill it with your own content.
 It consists of a title, empty container, two buttons (main and secondary) sticking at the bottom, and a closing button in the top right corner.
-You can add your content to the container by referencing it by name (`MainContainer`) to the `UpdateModalFlow` method, as per the example above.
+You can add your content to the container by referencing it by its USS class (`xrui-modal__container`) to the `UpdateModalFlow` method, as per the example above.
 You can manipulate the buttons and change the title through the `XRUIModal` API.

 Access the modal's public fields to change the title of the modal, the text of the buttons, or to set the icon of the top right close button:
 ```csharp